Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 1. **`Physical Carrier Sense`**: Process of a device checking the frequency **(at physical layer)** to determine whether the medium is in use or not.
 It can detect both: **802.11 signals** (reading the PHy preamble) and **NON 802.11 signals** (measuring the RF energy) <br><br>
 2. **`Virtual Carrier Sense`**: Process of a device to determine whether the medium is in use or not using information of the **MAC Frame Headers**: **Duration Field** & **NAV** <br><br>
-3. **`Random Back-off timers`**:
+3. **`IFS (Interframe Spaces)`**: Periods of time between frames; they are used to allow frames to be processed in a timely manner, avoid interference by ensuring frames are received, and prioritize transmission of certain frames.  <br><br>
-4. **`IFS (Interframe Spaces)`**: Periods of time between frames; they are used to allow frames to be processed in a timely manner, avoid interference by ensuring frames are received, and prioritize transmission of certain frames.
+4. **`Random Back-off timer`**: The random backoff value is counted down in a number of slots.
+If the medium becomes busy, pause the backoff time, and defer.
+The backoff value depends on the PHY and QoS/EDCA access.

 ### CSMA/CA Flow Chart: